August 9 ~ Find the Fun

 Walt Disney’s 1964 film adaptation featured the unforgettable screen debut of actress Julie Andrews.

-A poet, dancer, and actress, Travers once said she never wrote for children, she just wrote from the wellspring of her experience and her readers were her readers.
+A poet, dancer, and actress, Travers once said she never wrote for children; she simply wrote from the wellspring of her experience—and her readers found her.

 “I think the idea of Mary Poppins has been blowing in and out of me, like a curtain at a window, all my life,” she once said.